joshbegley/nyt-latest/README.md

 `The billionaire, who is serving President Trump as an unpaid “special government employee,” will file a confidential report on his financial interests, according to a White House official.`\
 https://nytimes.com/2025/02/11/us/politics/elon-musk-finances.html

-**Real Madrid player Raul Asencio has appeal dismissed in sex tape investigation involving a minor**\
+**Real Madrid player Raul Asencio has his appeal dismissed in sex-tape investigation involving a minor**\
 `The 21-year-old defender remains under investigation for allegedly sharing a sex tape involving two women, one of whom was a minor`\
 https://nytimes.com/athletic/6128520/2025/02/11/raul-asencio-real-madrid-appeal-sex-tape-investigation/